 Being arrested for murder is a life-altering and traumatizing experience.
-The crime involves the death of another person and can be charged in a variety of ways.
+The violent crime involves the death of another person and can be charged in a variety of ways.
 In serious cases, you could spend up to life in prison or face the death penalty if convicted.

 If you have been accused of murder, it would be in your best interest to take immediate action and contact a defense team with experience defending murder in Harris County courtrooms.

 Who you choose to represent you in the courtroom can drastically alter the outcome of your case.
 Brian Benken is a licensed private investigator that will gather evidence to prove that you are innocent.

 The Benken Law Firm represent clients being investigated for murder in all areas across Harris County and surrounding counties such as Houston, The Heights, River Oaks, Spring Valley Village, Gulfton and many others.